Top 50 Best Different Tattoo Styles Of All Time – Most Popular Types And Kinds

-A mandala is a product of patience, love, and mindfullness, and can remind us of those qualities when carried with us.
+A mandala is a product of patience, love, and mindfulness and can remind us of those qualities when carried with us.
 Starting in the center and working your way out, round by round, pattern by pattern, Mandalas have been created for centuries as a form of meditation as well as art.

 The Mayans existed for nearly 3500 years, now their artwork lives on.
 The Mayans were known for their art, which features intricate designs honoring their myths and culture.

-A lot can be learned by studying the Mayans and a tattoo honoring them is a great way to spiritually connect with this strong, ancient civilization.
+A lot can be learned by studying the Mayans and a honoring them is a great way to spiritually connect with this strong, ancient civilization.

 Simple.
 Short and sweet.
 Understated.
-A minimalist tattoo is all of these.
+A minimalist is all of these.
 Minimalist tattoos forego the elaborate designs of other styles in exchange for a simple word or small image.

 Often symbolic to the wearer, the meaning is not always clear to onlookers.
 This is a great way to express yourself without drawing too much attention.